GanddoffChan/st/README.md

 Externalpipe: reading and writing st's screen through a pipe

 Font2: allows to add spare font besides default

-Invert: invert the colours for a light theme with `alt-x`

 Right click paste: pressing right-click pastes from the primary-selection